Manojbobby/Manojbobby/Profile.md

 - 👋 Hi, I’m @Manojbobby
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning azure cloud infrastructure
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...